First Energy recycling utility poles

 “If they’re interested in repurposing a wooden utility pole for various applications like fencing or parking posts, they can sign up to receive one of these poles for free,” said Lauren Siburkis of First Energy.

 All the hardware is removed when a pole is retired.
 Each pole weighs about 50 pounds per cubic foot.
-It must be at least 8ft. tall to use in the program.
+It must be at least 8-foot tall to use in the program.

 Broken poles may be considered if deemed still structurally sound.
 Since 2020, FirstEnergy has kept more than 1 million pounds of discarded utility poles from landfills.